Watchmaker Glossary

 Bridge

-Complementary part which is fixed on the plate forming the frame or cage of the movement; the other parts are assembled inside the cage (part of the blank).
+Complementary part attached to the plate forming the frame or cage of the movement; the other parts are assembled inside the cage (part of the blank).

-Protrusion of a watch case which, by its pulsations, makes it possible to know the time on demand and silently.
+Watch case projection which, through its pulsations, allows you to know the time on demand and silently.

 Q